 With water covering almost three-quarters of the earth's surface, diving holidays provide the perfect way to explore some of this unseen other world.
 No matter where you go or whether you are planning your first dive or your one hundredth, you can be sure of seeing something new, surprising and captivatingly beautiful.
 Whether you want to drift over a coral reef in warm tropical waters, explore shipwrecks and kelp forests in temperate seas, or plunge into the freezing depths of glacial fjords, adventure and excitement awaits.
 With few activities combining relaxation with exercise as effectively as diving, every underwater excursion is sure to rejuvenate both mind and body.

-This Red Sea resort offers some of the best diving holidays for both beginner and experienced divers.
+Red Sea holidays offer some of the best diving for both beginner and experienced divers.
 Popular dives include Marsa Abu Galawa, where divers might spot both white tip reef sharks and giant moray eels.
 El Fanus is the place for bottlenose dolphins, while the marine protectorate of El Giftun has a wonderful sandy reef surrounded by a coral garden, which is home to a bewitching variety of marine life.

 If swimming through an underwater sculpture park or seizing the chance to see whale sharks in their own territory appeals, the clear Caribbean waters of Cancun could be the diving destination for you.
 December to April is Cancun's high season but the whale sharks arrive in Isla Mujeres between June and September, and the glassy caves of Cenote Dos Ojos are popular all year round.